CryptoStrikers/operations-docs/faq.md

 **Getting Ether**

-For U.S. citizens only: From the CryptoStrikers web app, you can buy Ether (ETH) in MetaMask.
+**_For U.S. citizens only:_** From the CryptoStrikers web app, you can buy Ether (ETH) in MetaMask.
 ETH is the digital currency that enables CryptoStrikers to operate.
 Users who are accessing CryptoStrikers from a mobile wallet, or do not wish to use the Coinbase widget from the MetaMask browser extension, will need to purchase ETH as described below.

+NEED IMAGE/VIDEO + LINK HERE

-For everyone else: You will need to purchase ETH from an exchange, and then transfer the ETH from your exchange wallet to your MetaMask wallet.
+**_For everyone else:_** You will need to purchase ETH from an exchange, and then transfer the ETH from your exchange wallet to your MetaMask wallet.
 Unfortunately, you cannot play CryptoStrikers with only an exchange account.

 You cannot use USD/CAD to purchase player cards on CryptoStrikers—currencies need to be converted into ETH first.